JayJhaveri1906/Recommender-System-using-Collaborative-Filtering/README.md

 3) HW3 (8/8): Weather a book has been read or not prediction, Rating Prediction based on Collaborative filtering on common users and items(books).

 4) HW4 (8/8): Text Mining using Ngram and TF-IDF, Collaborative Filtering (Similarity prediction) using the Word2Vec library.

+5) Final Project and Report: Based on the learnings of this class, created a mini project on the Steam Reviews dataset.
+Further Explaination and code [here](https://github.com/JayJhaveri1906/Collaborative-Filtering-Book-Recommendation)